-- RCT Carers support project including a Carers Freephone line (0808 100 1801)available from 9-5pm, 5 days a week to take people's queries and signpost or refer Carers on for further support.
+- RCT Carers support project has a Carers Freephone line (0808 100 1801) available from 9-5pm, 5 days a week to take people's queries and signpost or refer Carers on for further support.
 There is also a Project Officer within Adult Services and a dedicated Young Carers Assessment and Development Worker, a Young Carers Support Worker and a Young Adult Carers Development Worker.
-In addition to this there is a Parent Carer Worker who supports parents of disabled children and young people up to the age of 25. - Local initiatives for Carers such as Carers Emergency Card scheme, discounted access to leisure services in RCT. - Merthyr Tydfil Carer support including a dedicated Carers Information and Development Officer and dedicated Carers services delivered as part of Merthyr Tydfil Carers Strategy Network. - Training need analysis undertaken with Carers and a range of training courses provided from manual handling to stress management - Flexible working policies for employees of the UHB and Local Authorities to support our staff who are Carers to maintain their caring role.
+In addition to this there is a Parent Carer Worker who supports parents of disabled children and young people up to the age of 25. - Local initiatives for Carers such as Carers Emergency Card scheme, discounted access to leisure services in RCT and Merthyr. - Merthyr Tydfil Carer support including a dedicated Carers Information and Development Officer and dedicated Carers services delivered as part of Merthyr Tydfil Carers Strategy Network. - Training need analysis undertaken with Carers and a range of training courses provided from manual handling to stress management - Flexible working policies for employees of the UHB to support our staff who are Carers to maintain their caring role.

 - Implement the new assessment arrangements for Carers required by the SSWB Act.
 Many Carers will receive support through the provision of the IAA services and/or through signposting to community based preventative services as described above.
-Many of these services will be provided through voluntary sector and community groups. - Where there is a need for a Carer to have a Care and Support plan, this will be developed with the Carer and will be centred around them, their identified needs and what outcomes they want to achieve. - Develop and commission a wider range of preventative services to promote health and wellbeing, early intervention and minimise the escalation of crises.
+Many of these services will be provided through voluntary sector and community groups. - Where there is a need for a Carer to have a Care and Support plan, this will be developed with the Carer and will be centred around them, their identified needs and what outcomes they want to achieve. - Develop and commission a wider range of preventative services to promote health and wellbeing, early intervention and minimise the escalation of crises. - Consider how technology can play an important part in supporting Carers.
+For example, face time technology to provide remote support, particularly out of hours; e learning; telecare in the home.